grafana/tempo/docs/sources/tempo/traceql/_index.md

 - `=~` (regular expression)
 - `!~` (negated regular expression)

 TraceQL uses Golang regular expressions.
 Online regular expression testing sites like https://regex101.com/ are convenient to validate regular expressions used in TraceQL queries.
+All regular expressions are treated as fully anchored.
+For example, `span.foo =~ "bar"` is evaluated as `span.foo =~ "^bar$"`.

 For example, to find all traces where an `http.status_code` attribute in a span are greater than `400` but less than equal to `500`: